 If you’d like to set up Centrepay, please contact your Tenancy Manager.

 This free service is the easiest way to pay if you are not using Centrepay.
+Please note, it is only available for people to have a legacy Rent Card.

 Using this service, you can pay your rent, water and other tenancy-related charges: